bschaatsbergen/terraform-go-aws-lambda/README.md

 Utility Terraform module that builds a Go binary and zips it up for use in an AWS Lambda function.

 > [!IMPORTANT]
 > This module assumes that you're using the `provided.al2023` or `provided.al2` runtimes.
-These runtimes require that the Go binary is named `bootstrap`.
+These runtimes require that the Go binary is named `bootstrap`, therefore this module produces a zip archive with the binary named `bootstrap`.

 ## Features